goal:

 -

-The first step is to count up the hours that your child is currently sleeping.
+Count up the hours that your child currently sleeps.
 This might be trickier than you think.

 Here are three methods you can use: